 The next stop is Stiniva on the island of Vis for a swim from the back of the boat.

-The water is so clear for a swim into the cove shore for a quick lie in the sunshine.
+The water is so clear that you can swim into the cove shore for a quick lie in the sunshine.
 Stiniva was rated as one of the best in Europe in 2016.

 Our final island was Marinkovic at Carpe Diem Hvar beach, where we enjoyed lunch and relaxed for an hour.